Select a theme for the best reading experience

 No single case delivers a decisive refutation.
 But the cumulative effect - the progressive exposure of hidden ontological commitments through increasingly difficult cases - demonstrates that the thesis of this paper holds: ontology cannot be escaped.
 It can be hidden, assumed, or renamed, but any framework that attempts to ground moral status in performance alone will, when pressed, find itself doing ontological work under the table.
 The hallucination forces the first concession.
 Collective perception forces the second.
 The Chinese Room combination forces the third.
 And the existence of this same unresolved pattern across the entirety of human intellectual history confirms that what we are dealing with is not a series of fixable edge cases, but a permanent structural limitation of any purely performative approach to moral status.

-Faced with the profound epistemic uncertainty demonstrated in the previous sections, a final line of defense for Ethical Behaviourism is to pivot from a claim about knowledge to a claim about ethical prudence.
+Faced with the epistemic challenges identified thus far, the behaviourist might attempt a final strategic retreat: a pivot from a claim about knowledge to a claim about ethical prudence.
 This is the argument from the precautionary principle.
 Danaher himself acknowledges this strategy, arguing that when faced with uncertainty about robot consciousness, we should "err on the side of caution" rather than risk committing a grave moral wrong.
 The argument suggests that since we cannot be certain that a performatively equivalent robot lacks moral status, the morally safer course of action is to grant it that status.
 The moral risk of wrongly excluding a deserving entity (type II error) is argued to be far greater than the risk of wrongly including an undeserving one (type I error), which appears to be a seemingly victimless error.

 This critique, however, will attempt to demonstrate that this is a dangerously incomplete ethical calculation.
 The error is not victimless.
 Treating potential but epistemically uncertain moral patients as if they are certain has a direct, tangible, and unavoidable cost to known, certain moral patients.
 This argument is best captured by extending the hallucination hypothetical: